adamfowleruk/OpenABM-Covid19/README.md

 export USE_STATS=1
 ```

-When using the stats library, you can also choose to stay random number generator compatible with GSL by also exporting the following symbol before compilation:
+When using the stats library, you can also choose to stay random number generator compatible with GSL (uses the mt19937 random number generator and not the mt19937_64 generator) by also exporting the following symbol before compilation:

 ```bash
 export GSL_COMPAT=1